bartbutenaers/node-red-pattern-state-mapping/README.md

    + *Min*: the minimum numerical value that is expected.
 If left empty there will be no minimum.
    + *Max*: the maximum numerical value that is expected.
 If left empty there will be no maximum.

-   Let's explain the first rule in the above screenshot:  The state will become "FILL" if the previous state is "OFF", and minimum 2 of 3 successive values is above 50.
+   Let's explain the first rule from the above screenshot:  The state will become "FILL" if the previous state is "OFF", and minimum 2 of 3 successive values is above value 50.

 5. Inject a single message whose payload contains an array of samples, or inject a series of messages each containing a single sample in the payload.